OpenManufacturingPlatform/openmanufacturingplatform.github.io/mra_blog_what_is_mra.md

 1. Versatility – The MRA must allow for changes to product lines, designs, manufacturing locations to name just a few.

 <a href="https://github.com/OpenManufacturingPlatform/openmanufacturingplatform.github.io/raw/master/docs/mra/OMP_Reference_Architecture_Whitepaper-17-May-21.pdf" target="_blank"><strong>Download the Whitepaper</strong></a>

+## Introducing the Open Manufacturing Platform’s Manufacturing Reference Architecture Working Group

+The mission of the MRA working group is to provide hands-on guidance on how to define a reference architecture in today’s heterogeneous manufacturing environment.
+This architecture serves the needs of concrete smart manufacturing use cases while taking new capabilities and new business models into account.

+Key areas of concern of the working group include data governance, cybersecurity, industrialization and productization, and enterprise deployment.
+Deliverables from the group will include:

+* A collection of dedicated Use Case whitepapers that focuses on particular manufacturing challenges.

+* Technical Architecture whitepapers and blueprints that discuss specific architecture templates, features, application ranges, and implementation aspects and guidance.

+The first deliverable from the group is a whitepaper titled, *Introduction to the OMP Manufacturing Reference Architecture: General Approach & Design Considerations*.
+The paper is free and available for download <a href="https://github.com/OpenManufacturingPlatform/openmanufacturingplatform.github.io/raw/master/docs/mra/OMP_Reference_Architecture_Whitepaper-17-May-21.pdf" target="_blank"><strong>here</strong></a>

+Or on GitHub here: https://github.com/OpenManufacturingPlatform/MRA-Architectural-Considerations/tree/publication

+The paper serves as an introduction to the Open Manufacturing Platform’s (OMP) Manufacturing Reference Architecture (MRA) and will set the foundation for upcoming releases and new publications.
+It aims to give the reader the foundation to understand the general concept of the MRA within the OMP initiative, its benefits, approach, vision, goals, and scope.